Blackhawks–Blues rivalry: Notable moments

-One notable moment in the rivalry was the 1991 season.
-Both teams not only battled for the Norris Division, but the top seed in the Western Conference, and Presidents' Trophy.
-It came down to the wire on the last day of the season when the Blackhawks took all 3 crowns by a point with a win against Detroit Red Wings, even though the Blues won their last game against Minnesota North Stars.
-St. Louis finished 2nd overall in the entire NHL with 105 points, while Chicago finish 1st overall with 106 points.
-Both teams were expected to meet in the Norris Division Final, but the Minnesota North Stars upset Chicago in the Norris Division Semifinal and St. Louis in the Norris Division Final, both in 6 games, making it the 2nd and 3rd largest upsets respectively in NHL history in points.
+One notable moment in the rivalry was the 1990–91 season.
+Both teams not only battled for the Norris Division, but the top seed in the Campbell Conference, and Presidents' Trophy.
+It came down to the wire on the last day of the season when the Blackhawks took all three crowns by a point with a win against Detroit Red Wings, even though the Blues won their last game against Minnesota North Stars.
+St. Louis finished second overall in the entire NHL with 105 points, while Chicago finished first overall with 106 points.
+Both teams were expected to meet in the Norris Division Final, but the Minnesota North Stars upset Chicago in the Norris Division semifinal and St. Louis in the Norris Division final, both in six games enroute to the Stanley Cup Final where they lost in six games to the Pittsburgh Penguins, making it the second and third largest upsets respectively in NHL history by points.

-Perhaps the defining moment in that same season came in a brawl during the Blackhawks' 6–4 win over the Blues on March 17, 1991.
+Perhaps the defining moment in that 1990–91 season came in a brawl during the Blackhawks' 6–4 win over the Blues on March 17, 1991.
 The game became known as the "St. Patrick's Day Massacre" for the massive amount of fighting and penalties handed out to both teams.
 In the game, the two teams got into a brawl after Glen Featherstone shoved Jeremy Roenick after his hard hit on Harold Snepsts.
 Keith Brown shoved Featherstone, beginning a brawl.
 Twelve players, six on each team, were ejected, while there was a total of 278 penalty minutes.
-After reviewing the tapes, the NHL suspended Blues defenseman Scott Stevens for two games, and Hawks Mike Peluso and Blues Kelly Chase each for 10 games and fined both teams $10,000 each.
+After reviewing the tapes, the NHL suspended Blues defenseman Scott Stevens for two games, and Hawks Mike Peluso and Blues Kelly Chase each for ten games and fined both teams $10,000 each.

-The following year in the Norris Division Semifinal – the Sutter brothers squared off in this playoff series.
+The following year in the Norris Division semifinal – the Sutter brothers squared off in this playoff series.
 Twins Ron and Rich were on the Blues as players, while Brian was the head coach.
 While the Blackhawks had Brent as the player, Darryl was the assistant coach of the team, and Duane was a scout.
-Although the Blues took the first two out of the three games, the Blackhawks won the rest of the series, which began a playoff streak of 11 straight games and their run to the 1992 Stanley Cup Finals.
+Although the Blues took the first two out of the three games, the Blackhawks won the rest of the series, which began a playoff streak of 11 straight games and their run to the 1992 Stanley Cup Final, where they were swept by the Penguins.

-In the 1993 Norris Division semifinal, Chicago, despite having won the division handily, were swept by the Blues, who won the series on an overtime goal.
+In the 1993 Norris Division semifinal, Chicago, despite having won the division handily, were swept by the Blues, who won the series on an overtime goal by Craig Janney.
 Belfour, who said he had been interfered with on the goal, caused thousands of dollars' worth of damage to the visitors' dressing room at the Arena, breaking a coffeemaker, hot tub, and television among other objects.
-In 1999, Blues and Blackhawks fans would be left to contemplate the irony of the situation when Belfour and Hull were teammates on the Cup-winning Dallas Stars.
+Belfour and Hull would later become teammates on the Dallas Stars team that won the 1999 Stanley Cup.